Adi190920/httpserver/README.md

-web pages should be added at local /var/www/html/ directory log files should be added at local /var/log/Roshan-Aditya/ directory config file should be added at /etc/Roshan-Aditya/ directory
+web pages should be added at local /var/www/html/ directory log files should be added at local /var/log/Roshan-Aditya/ directory config file should be added at /etc/Roshan-Aditya/ director

-the github link is : https://github.com/Roshan23699/httpServer